Nanban (2012 film): Filming

 Most of the film was shot at Forest Research Institute, Dehradun.

 The first schedule of filming was held in Ooty, where scenes involving Ileana, Srikanth and Jiiva were shot.
 During the second schedule scenes involving the lead cast were canned at Forest Research Institute, Dehradun and Pondicherry Engineering College and Stanley Medical College where the classroom scenes were shot, Pondicherry and a car chase at various places in Chennai, while two songs were filmed in London and Buckingham during the third schedule.
 Some significant parts of the film were shot in Chennai at Sun Studios, Kothandapani Studios and the Ampa Skywalk Mall, as well as Koyambedu water tank for three days, for which an Akila crane was used.
 Further filming, including the climax, was held at various locations in Europe, Andamans and Coimbatore.
-Filming was wrapped-up in October with a song featuring Vijay and Ileana, which was choreographed by Farah Khan.
-The filming process lasted for eight months.
+Filming wrapped in October with a song featuring Vijay and Ileana, which was choreographed by Farah Khan.
 Shankar wanted to paint a train for the song sequence, so the team decided to stick paper and then paste the painting on it.
 Art director Muthuraj hired some 250 artists from various states who were well versed in folk drawings and finished the entire job at breakneck speed and returned the train in time.